Last Updated On July 20, 2020.

 #5 ACCESS TO REMOTE AREAS

-Because of its size, the Keke Napep may be used to reach areas inaccessible to Danfo.
+Because of its portability, the Keke Napep may reach areas inaccessible to Danfo.
 You will most likely find them in villages, towns, cities and suburbs.

-The Keke Napep is a source of income for many thriving Lagosians and with other transportation options littered throughout the city, it may be hard to narrow down your choice.
+The Keke Napep is a source of income for many thriving Nigerians and with multiple transport options littered across the country, it may be hard to narrow down your choice.